7-Day Back Roads of Northern Italy

-Arrive in the city of Bologna, the birthplace of the iconic Italian bolognese pasta dish, and stay overnight in a hotel right in the city centre.
+You will arrive in the city of Bologna, the birthplace of the iconic Italian bolognese pasta dish, and stay overnight in a hotel right in the city center.

 On your first full day in Italy, you will be met by your guide after enjoying breakfast in your hotel, and discover the city of Bologna.
-The capital of the Emilia-Romagna region, this city is thought by many to be the gastronomical capital of Europe, and today will be full of both history and food.
+The capital of the Emilia-Romagna region, this city is said to be the gastronomical capital of Europe and today will be full of both history and food.

-Bologna is home to the oldest university in the world, and has a varied and detailed cultural past that involves inhabitants from across the globe.
+Bologna is home to the oldest university in the world and has a varied and detailed cultural past involving inhabitants from across the globe.
 Visit famous spots such as the Basilica di San Petronio and the Piazza Maggiore, taking in the atmosphere of the city and admiring its architecture.

-In the afternoon you will have the chance to take part in a local cooking class, and learn to make either tagliatelle al ragu or tortellini; two iconic Italian pasta dishes.
-In the evening you will get the chance to sample the city’s world-famous cuisine and enjoy dinner in a classic Italian osteria before another night in your hotel.
+In the afternoon, you will have the chance to take part in a local cooking class and learn to make either tagliatelle al ragu or tortellini – two iconic Northern Italy pasta dishes.
+In the evening, you will get the chance to sample the city’s world-famous cuisine and enjoy dinner in a classic Italian osteria before another night in your hotel.

 The third day of your tour will be spent with a private driver-guide, who will take you to the contrasting cities of Ferrara and Ravenna.

-Ferrara is an iconic Renaissance location, which you will get the chance to explore independently.
-The city is home to a lot of art and architecture from this influential era and was also home to the famous Estense Family between the 13th and 16th centuries, who built magnificent palaces and castles around the area.
+Ferrara is an iconic Renaissance location, which you will explore independently.
+The city is home to art and architecture and was home to the famous Estense Family between the 13th and 16th centuries, who built magnificent palaces and castles around the area.

-Ravenna, on the other hand, is thought of as the Byzantine capital of Italy, and is recognisable by its colourful buildings that are decorated by mosaics.
-Most worth a visit are the Mausoleo di Galla Placidia and the Basilica di Sant’Apollinare Nuovo, both iconic architectural structures.
+Ravenna, on the other hand, is thought of as the Byzantine capital of Italy, and is recognizable by its colorful buildings decorated by mosaics.
+You will want to make a point to visit the Mausoleo di Galla Placidia and the Basilica di Sant’Apollinare Nuovo, both iconic architectural structures.

 You will return to your hotel in the late afternoon and have the evening to yourself in Bologna for another night in your hotel.

-You will be met again today by your private driver to travel to Verona, stopping off in the cities of Modena and Mantova (or Mantua).
+You will be met again today by your private driver-guide to travel to Verona, stopping off in the cities of Modena and Mantova (or Mantua).